Ximaz/instagram-downloader/README.md

 # Instagram Downloader
-Instagram Downloader is an automated Python solution to let anyone download the entire Instagram content of any public account.
+Instagram Downloader is an automated Python solution to let anyone **without an Instagram account** download the entire Instagram content of any public account.
 It's main purpose is to downloads posts, but as soon as possible, stories will be available too.

 # Automation ?
 Instagram works with many headers to prevent people doing this kind of project, and make their road as hard as possible.
 However, with some determination, I was able to find ways to get this kind of header an automated way.
 Let me explain.